microsoft/msquic/docs/api/ConnectionClose.md

 A caller should shutdown an active connection via `ConnectionShutdown` before calling `ConnectionClose`; calling `ConnectionClose` without `ConnectionShutdown` will implicitly call `ConnectionShutdown` with the `QUIC_CONNECTION_SHUTDOWN_FLAG_SILENT` flag.

+A server application **MUST NOT** call [ConnectionClose](ConnectionClose.md) within the `QUIC_LISTENER_EVENT_NEW_CONNECTION` callback to reject a connection.
+This will result in a double-free in release builds, and an assert in debug builds.

 `ConnectionClose` is the **last** API call to use a connection handle.
 An application **MUST NOT** use a connection handle after calling `ConnectionClose`!
 Any calls using a connection handle after calling `ConnectionClose` is a use-after-free.

 # See Also